Entropy production of active particles in underdamped regime: Unconfined environment

-The beta distribution in Eq. (\ref{eq:beta}) is not valid for the RTP model in higher dimensions.
+The beta distribution in Eq. (\ref{eq:beta}) is not valid for the RTP model in dimensions $n\ge 3$.
 Likewise, there is no simple closed form formula of $p_{ac}$ for the ABP model in any dimension.
-For these cases, the convolution formula in Eq. (\ref{eq:pv-gen}) can still be used, but distributions $p_{ac}$ need to be obtained numerically from simulations.
+For the ABP model in 2D, $p(v)$ can be represented as a series solution involving Laguerre polynomials, see Eq.
+(11) in \cite{Dhar20}, but there is no such solution at zero temperature or $p_{ac}$.
+For those cases where $p_{ac}$ is not available, the convolution formula in Eq. (\ref{eq:pv-gen}) can still be used, but the distributions $p_{ac}$ need to be obtained from a simulation.